-Call-to-actions (CTAs) are crucial to guiding a visitor around your site and leading them to take a desired action.
+Call-to-actions (CTAs) are crucial to guiding a visitor around your ecommerce website and leading them to take a desired action.

-Whether you define conversion as a “call me back” enquiry, registering for an event, subscribing to a mailing list or purchasing a product, encouraging users towards your conversion goal is key.
+Whether you define conversion as a sale, an enquiry, registering for an event, subscribing to a mailing list or purchasing a product, encouraging users towards your conversion goal is key.

 But believe it or not, just plonking a button on a page does not cut the mustard.
-Indeed, not all CTA buttons are effective at guiding a user along your desired marketing funnel.
-In our years of website design and development, we’ve seen a fair few CTAs that leave a lot to be desired.
+Indeed, not all Call-to-action (CTA) buttons are effective at guiding a user along your desired marketing funnel.
+In our years of all types of website design and development, such as ecommerce, we’ve seen a fair few CTAs that leave a lot to be desired.

-Therefore, we have noted our Dos and Donts of CTAs to hopefully spread the word of CTA best practices.
+Therefore, we have noted our Dos and Donts of CTAs to hopefully spread the word of CTA best practices for an effective ecommerce website.

 DO NOT hide your CTAs